 But the right drugs are only one side of the issue.

 Indeed.
-Apart from the HAE centers around Israel this disease is still like Chinese to a great number of people on the medical staff.
+Apart from the HAE centers around Israel, this disease is still like Chinese to a great number of people on the medical staff.
 They haven’t got the first idea about what to do should they encounter a patient with HAE.
 It is all the more important to have organized instructions regarding what to do if such a patient comes to an emergency room.
 Lack of awareness on the part of a hospital is likely to endanger the patients and more than once our volunteers have helped save a life.
-For instance it happened when a man arrived at the hospital with life-threatening edema of the trachea.
-His wife turned to HAE Israel and we provided the hospital the appropriate medications and that is what saved him.
+For instance, it happened when a man arrived at the hospital with life-threatening edema of the trachea.
+His wife turned to HAE Israel and we provided the hospital with the appropriate medications and that is what saved him.
 The hospital wanted to open his windpipe but beyond that did not know what to do.

 I believe you had a similar experience yourself?

 Yes, a few years back I had an episode.
 As this has happened throughout my life, I didn’t really think much of it but as it traveled down my throat I had to go to the emergency room.
 All the medical staff jumped on me, put me on a respirator, and asked me what I had taken.
-At that point I was actually able to tell them precisely what was my disease and what should be done but it was very hard to get them to listen to me.
-In the end my partner had to explain to them that in this case the person suffering from the swelling did in fact know what she was talking about.
+At that point, I was actually able to tell them precisely what was my disease and what should be done but it was very hard to get them to listen to me.
+In the end, my partner had to explain to them that in this case, the person suffering from the swelling did, in fact, know what she was talking about.
 This was a very unpleasant situation and I can’t help thinking that someone that wouldn’t have been able to stand up to such questioning could have been in serious trouble.
 Life-threatening, really.

 Can you name a few key factors, which helps you cope with HAE in your daily life?

-My way of coping with HAE is to not let it manage me but instead to manage it best I can.
+My way of coping with HAE is to not let it manage me but instead, to manage it best I can.
 I am not allowing my disease to interfere with my daily routines.
 I try to address it with forgiveness but not complacency.
 I treat myself immediately when an attack starts.
 I do my best to fight bureaucracy and to help those HAE patients who have difficulties with bureaucracy mainly in getting the medication.